Syakhisk/proxmox-minikube-knative/README.md

   user ->> bind: Lookup <br> <service-name>.grogu.hosts.pve
-  bind ->> user: Resolve Root Proxmox IP Address note over user,bind: Every request to *.hosts.pve will be resolved to <br> the Root Proxmox IP Address and then<br> the request will be forwarded by the Root Reverse Proxy
+  bind ->> user: Resolve Root Proxmox IP Address note over user,bind: Every request to *.hosts.pve will be resolved to <br> the Root Proxmox IP Address and then<br> the request will be forwarded <br>by the Root Reverse Proxy

   user ->> rootCaddy: Request <br> <service-name>.grogu.hosts.pve